Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Group_16_DeepAEG/README.md

 which goes to show the strength of applying DeepAEG as a prediction tool once the supervised training has been done.

 ### Advanced Treatment Production
-One promising application of DeepAEG is the use of its predictive capabilities to investigate untested drug-cell line interactions.
-Using this model to help determine which drugs in consideration will be the most effective, and would therefore be worth pursuing for advancement into costly clinical trials.
-This can be done with both completely new and untested drugs as well as for drug repurposing, where existing
-FDA-approved drugs are tested for application against other cancer subtypes.
+One promising application of DeepAEG is the use of its predictive capabilities to investigate untested drug-cell line interactions among hypothesized treatment options.
+Using this model to help determine which drugs in consideration will be the most effective can help mediate the cost risk when deciding what to advance to a clinical trial phase.
+This can be done with both completely new and untested drugs as well as for drug repurposing, where existing FDA-approved drugs are tested for application against other cancer subtypes.

 ### Personalized Medicine
 Perhaps the most important application of DeepAEG is of course employing the model in the realm of personalized medicine.
 By taking in multi-omics data from the patient’s cells, DeepAEG will be able to make a